ko1/rubyhackchallenge/EN/4_bug.md

 ## `Integer#add(n)` (when you find a bug)

-Previous chapter, we implemented `Integer#add(n)` method and I wrote that there is a problem on that implementaiton.
+In the previous chapter, we implemented `Integer#add(n)` method and I wrote that there is a problem on that implementaiton.
-Let's assume we release a new Ruby version with this prbolem (in fact, there are such accidents frequently).
+Let's assume we release a new Ruby version with this problem (in fact, there are such accidents frequently).

 You think `Integer#add` is cooler than `Integer#+` and use it many times.
 And you got an unexpected exception.